dauger/team-bloated-overlord-standards/csharp-style-guidelines.md

 * Always dispose of objects marked as IDisposable.
 Scoping an IDisposable within a using block is a good idea unless the IDisposable's lifetime is managed externally, such as via an IoC container.
 	* Caveat: [Do not use using blocks with WCF proxies](http://msdn.microsoft.com/en-us/library/aa355056.aspx).
 	* Caveat: You do not need to manually dispose of objects that have their lifetimes managed by an IoC container.
-* Classes should be laid out in the following order:
+* Classes should be laid out in the following order*:
-	1. Consts and fields ordered by access level*.
+	1. Consts and fields ordered by access level**.
 	2. Nested classes enums ordered by access level.
 	3. Properties ordered by access level.
 	4. Constructors ordered by access level, then by parameter count.